Sadisdorf and Eichigt – Germany

-The JV aims to extend and upgrade the existing Sadisdorf JORC (2012) resource (3.36 Mt inferred resource grading 0.44% Sn at a cut-off of 0.25% Sn) initially, by the addition of lithium data to quantify a poly-metallic resource.
-A substantial amount of lithium data generated in the Soviet era has been compiled and LIT has contracted CSA Global, an international mining consultancy, to audit the database in order to evaluate the mineral resource.
+The JV aimed to extend and upgrade the existing Sadisdorf JORC (2012) resource (3.36 Mt inferred resource grading 0.44% Sn at a cut-off of 0.25% Sn) initially, by the addition of lithium data to quantify a poly-metallic resource.
+A substantial amount of lithium data generated in the Soviet era was compiled and LIT contracted CSA Global, an international mining consultancy, to audit the database in order to evaluate the mineral resource.

-Sampling of historic drill core (shown in Figure 3) has commenced, and planning for systematic channel sampling of underground workings is in progress.
-This work will reinforce the quality control required for future mineral resource estimation and provide a valuable library of mineralogical data.
+Sampling of historic drill core (shown in Figure 3) and systematic channel sampling of underground workings were completed in 2017, reinforcing the quality control required for future mineral resource estimation and providing a valuable library of mineralogical data.
 Mineralogical studies – to be conducted in Perth, Western Australia – will augment the metallurgical assessment required for feasibility evaluation studies.
 Sadisdorf mineralisation has already been treated using LIT’s SiLeach® process, with outstanding results.

-Following on from these studies in December 2017, the JV partners announced a maiden lithium Mineral Resource for the Sadisdorf project.
-Company consultants estimated that Sadisdorf contained an Inferred Mineral Resource of 25 million tonnes grading 0.45% Li2O (refer to Table 1 below), based on re-analysis and re-interpretation of historical drilling and underground sampling.
+Following on from those studies in December 2017, the JV partners announced a maiden lithium Mineral Resource for the Sadisdorf project (ASX: LIT 7 December 2017).
+Company consultants estimated that Sadisdorf contains an Inferred Mineral Resource of 25 million tonnes grading 0.45% Li2O (refer to Table 1 below), based on re-analysis and re-interpretation of historical drilling and underground sampling.

 This result substantially enhances the potential for progressing the historical Sadisdorf tin-tungsten mine to a polymetallic deposit with value contributions from lithium, tin and tungsten, as well as potentially from a range of by-products (e.g. potassium sulphate fertiliser, sodium silicate) made available by virtue of LIT’s novel SiLeach® hydrometallurgical technology.